JeremiasCaballero/JeremiasCaballero/README.md

 <h1 align="center"> Hi i'm Jeremias 👋 </h1>

 <h2 aling="left"> Who I'am?</h2>
-<p aling="left"> I'am initiated in web programming, I have knowledge in back-end using tecnologies as Laravel and NodeJs.</p>
+<p aling="left"> I'am a initiated in web programming, I have knowledge in back-end using tecnologies as Laravel and NodeJs.</p>
 <p> In front-end I have experience with frameworks as ReactJs and VueJS</p>